-We operate as one business segment, as an ETF sponsor and asset manager providing investment advisory services.
-Revenues are primarily derived in the U.S. and the vast majority of our assets are currently located in the U.S.
+We operate as one business segment, as an ETP sponsor and asset manager providing investment advisory services.
+Revenues are primarily derived in the U.S. and the vast majority of our assets under management are currently located in the U.S.